How To Care For Chickens In The Winter Basics

 plastic sheeting around the chicken run to keep drafts out

-2. Keep It Dry
+2. Keep A Dry Coop

 When temps dip below freezing, a dry hen is much less susceptible to frostbite, disease, and any other wintertime woes that can pop up.
 Two options exist.

-First, you can clean your coop regularly.
+Option one, you can clean your coop regularly.
 This is best suited for smaller coops that can’t handle a lot of buildup of bedding and manure.
 With the kit coop we had that fit 6 chickens, I was able to add a few layers of fresh bedding like wood shavings, mulch, or straw to keep things fresh and dry.
 But at least once a month the moisture buildup got too intense for the small space and I needed to go in there and do a full clean out and start new.

 extra bedding in the chicken coop during winter